 Now offering personal care items such as bath bombs, shampoo bars, eco-friendly toothbrushes and much more, Crystal Cole is an emerging natural living brand.

-Crystal Cole’s zero-waste shampoo bars are vegan, cruelty-free, paraben and SLS free, and hand-crafted.
+Crystal Cole’s zero-waste shampoo bars are hand crafted, vegan, cruelty-free and paraben and SLS free.

 You can smell the influence of Crystal’s travels to Asia in these wonderfully scented bars.
 It’s suitable for all hair types and lasts ages (up to 80 washes).
 It’s currently selling like hotcakes so they’re available on pre-order from her site, or via Amazon.